 What is the Educational Support System (ESS)?

 Each student has different learning needs.
 For some students, learning new skills is not always easy.
 In some cases teachers seek assistance from the ESS team for intervention planning, consultation, and support for students in need.
+ESS is a child study team.
 Students’ needs may include academic needs related to reading, written language, mathematics, or other subject areas.
 Additionally, some students’ needs are related to their emotional well-being or behavior.

 ESS provides a means for educators and parents to collaborate and problem-solve individual student’s needs.
 ESS consists of a team of individuals who meet to discuss students’ needs, review assessment results, and develop plans to assist students in improving academically, emotionally, or behaviorally.
 The overall goal of ESS is to support students in need by intervening early, communicating often, and collaborating as a team to ensure your child’s success.